101 Best Comfort Food Classics

 Hot, fluffy pancakes are a must when it comes to Southern comfort food breakfasts.
 Good for special occasions, Saturdays, and any time in between, the fluffy, pan-fried cakes are a staple Southern morning meal.
 We named these fluffy buttermilk pancakes after their creator, Test Kitchen and Southern Living Star, Pam Lolley.
 She perfected the art of pancake-making right here on Southern Living’s property, and we finally convinced her to share her all-star recipe with the rest of us.
 According to one reviewer, these best ever pancakes (“Pam-Cakes”) are truly “monumental.”
 Topped with Buttered Honey Syrup for a breakfast worthy of royalty.
 And Pam.

 Jambalaya – the dish of countless cookouts, tailgates, and supper clubs across the entire state of Louisiana.
 Often prepared by a mens’ club in a large iron pot, Jambalaya has many variations across its home state.
 From dry and spicy to creamy and stuffed with sausage, Jambalaya is only as versatile as it is beloved.
-In our classic creole version, we have loaded the Cajun dish with spicy smoked sausage, savory ham, and crispy red peppers for big, bold flavor.
-A true Cajun chef will tell you that what makes a good Cajun dish is good meat, so don’t skimp when it comes to choosing your ham and sausage.
-Find a local butcher who you trust, and order their finest, spiciest Cajun cuts.
+In our classic version, we have loaded the Cajun dish with andouille sausage, chicken, and shrimp for big, bold flavor.
+A true Cajun chef will tell you that what makes a good Cajun dish is good meat, so don’t skimp when it comes to choosing your protein.

 Million Dollar Pound Cake